mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/catalog-applications/index.md

 ### Upgrade with UI

-Follow these steps to upgrade an application from the DKP Dashboard:
+Follow these steps to upgrade an application from the DKP UI:

-1. Select Applications from the left-hand menu of the DKP Dashboard.
+1. Select a workspace from the **Workspace Selector** in the top navigation bar.

+1. Select **Applications** from the sidebar menu.

-1. Select the three dots from the bottom-right corner of the desired application tile, and then select Edit.
+1. Select the three dot button from the bottom-right corner of the desired application tile, and then select **Edit**.

-1. Select the drop-down arrow next to Version, select the new version, and then select Save.
+1. Select the **Version** drop-down, and select a new version.
+This drop-down will only be available if there is a newer version to upgrade to.

+1. Select **Save**.

 ### Upgrade with CLI